cvs0/CVSCode/README.md

 7. **Branching Strategy**
 8. **Review and Discussion**

 By following these TypeScript and Deno-specific guidelines, you will help us maintain the project's code quality and streamline the contribution process.
-Thank you for your contributions to CVSCode!
+Thank you for your contributions to the CVSCode project!

 ## Legal